surfer190/fixes/docs/financial-planning/south-african-financial-planning.md

 * A shortcut to calculate the time it takes for purchasing power to half is: 72 / (rate * 100)
 * At 12% inflation: 72/12 = 6 years for purchasing power of capital to half
 * At 6% inflation: 72/6 = 12 years for purchasing power of capital to half
 * Investors with a long-term view: inflation poses as great a threat as stock market volatility.
-THerefore the portfolio should be more heavily weighted towards equities - even for a more conservative risk profile.
+Therefore the portfolio should be more heavily weighted towards equities - even for a more conservative risk profile.
 * Investors with a short-term view: share price volatility poses a greater threat than inflation, therefore a portfolio should be more heavily weighted towards cash and short-term deposits.

 * **Interest rate risk** - financial and real assets are affected by unexpected or expected changes in interest rate